-EC 300. \INTERMEDIATE MICROECONOMICS 3-0-3
+EC 300.
+INTERMEDIATE MICROECONOMICS

 Analysis of the determination of price and output in commodity and factor markets under varying market conditions, the role of prices in the allocation of resources and distribution of income, and the nature of partial and general equilibrium.
 This is a calculus-based course.
-Prerequisites: EC 201-202 and MA122 all with grade of C or higher.
+Prerequisites: EC 201-202 and MA 126 (or equivalent) all with grade of C or higher.

-EC 303. \STATISTICS
+EC 303.
+STATISTICS

 A study of the basic ideas of descriptive statistics, probability, probability distributions, and statistical inference.
 Emphasis is placed on the application of statistical theory to economic and business issues.
-Prerequisites: MA 103 and MA 122 with grade of C or higher.
+Prerequisites: MA 125 and MA 126 (or equivalent) all with grade of C or higher.

-EC 304. \ECONOMETRICS
+EC 304.
+ECONOMETRICS